helloabunai/ftrc-eventshuffle/README.md

     - Unix (Developed on Windows 10 WSL2 CentOS, but also tested on MacOS Monterey)

 ### Running the development application

+Before we begin, it is worth noting that environment files should not be stored in version control, and the only reason they are stored in this one is for the complete portability and functionality replication of the Docker container, so that the API can function by those at futurice, as intended :)

 First, ensure which environment target you want to build for (development, or production) by uncommenting the required lines.
 Development will use the Flask built in development web server, whereas production uses a proper WSGI server (gunicorn) and possesses more strict built rules and code standards.